AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. (Optional) In the **Historical Start Time** field, enter a historical time context for the data retrieval.
 Be sure to enter the historical start date and time correctly to ensure all data is included in the transfer.
 No data before the historical start time will be captured and stored in SDS.
 See <xref:lp-transfer> to learn more about transferring historical data.

-   **Note:** The PI to Data Hub Agent supports transferring out-of-order events written to PI Data Archive.
+   **Note:** The PI to Data Hub Agent supports transferring out-of-order events written to Data Archive.

 1. To set the data privacy level for the transfer, select the **Stream Metadata Replication Policy**.
 Metadata, in this context, refers to PI point attributes transferred as SDS stream metadata.